Drama League Award: List of winners

-The Distinguished Performer Award was first presented in 1935, to Katharine Cornell for Romeo and Juliet.
+The Distinguished Performance Award, originally known as the Delia Austrian Medal, was first presented in 1935, to Katharine Cornell for Romeo and Juliet.
 The first recipient of the Founders Award for Excellence in Directing was Daniel J. Sullivan in 2000.
 Actor Yul Brynner was the first recipient of the Distinguished Achievement in Musical Theatre award in 1985.
 The Unique Contribution to the Theatre Award was first bestowed in 1982 to the New York Production of Nicholas Nickelby: Bernard Jacobs, Gerald Schoenfeld, James M. Nederlander, Elizabeth McCann, and Nelle Nugent.